Paxton > Cornyn

 Premium

-What These Two Girls Are Laughing About Is Beyond Chilling
+What These Two Girls Are Laughing About Is Beyond Disturbing

-What These Two Girls Are Laughing About Is Beyond Chilling
+What These Two Girls Are Laughing About Is Beyond Disturbing

 AP Photo/Matt Rourke

 What's going on with these two Florida girls?
 It’s unsettling, and mental health issues seem likely.
 They might not realize cameras are recording inside police cars, but their dashcam footage shows them laughing after being arrested for a strange murder plot targeting a male student at their school.
-Their intentions were already troubling; the motive behind it is bizarre and malevolent.
+Their intentions were already troubling; the motive behind it is bizarre and evil.

-One of the girls is reportedly transgender, so we have another case of transanity on our hands.
+One of the 'girls' is reportedly transgender, so we have another case of transanity on our hands.
 The pair, Isabelle Valdez, 15, and Lois Lippert, 14, thought a male student looked like Adam Lanza, the infamous shooter of Sandy Hook Elementary in 2012, who killed nearly 30 people, including 20 children no older than seven.
-These two Florida girls believed that if they murdered this student, they could bring Lanza back to life.
+These two Florida 'girls' believed that if they murdered this student, they could bring Lanza back to life.
 Their plot was uncovered when a friend rushed to the authorities about this plan (via WESH 2 NBC):

 During a court hearing on Wednesday, a judge ruled that the teens be held without bond.